dotnet/msbuild/documentation/High-level-overview.md

-### MSbuid Server
+## MSbuid Server
 **TODO**
 *Watch the knowledge hand off to get more information about MSBuild server*

 The MSBuild server is the idea of separating some processes.
 Splitting the entry point executable that lives for one build invocation, and the scheduler and the 1st in-proc node.
 This way you don't need to JIT and you can preserve your in-memory cache.

-## Extensibilities
+# Extensibilities
-**TODO**

-MSBuild includes some extensibilities to it's main process.
-There were added to support MSBuild in various scenarios, as well as improve user experience with the build process.

-We have some extensibilities within MSBuild:
-This includes some built-in tasks: Exec, and Factories.
-Resolvers are just devdiv / dotnet kinda thing
-    Discover resolvers on a folder next to MSBuild.
-Mitigation to threats is installing MSBuild to an admin only
+MSBuild includes some extra features that are related to the build process but does not fit on the previous categories.
+These extensibility features are critical for the build process, but they can also be customized by third parties for their own use.

-### Packaging system
+## Packaging system
 MSBuild interacts with external packages in almost every build.
 However the MSBuild engine does not recognize external packages as third parties, and it also does not handle external dependencies.
 This is done by a packaging system.
 The supported one being NuGet.
 As such, it is NuGet that is responsible for finding the packages, downloading them, and providing the MSBuild engine with a package path for the build.

+## Restore
+The restore operation is a built-in target within MSBuild.
+The main function is to walk through the project references and ` packages.config` file about all the packages that need to be restored.
+This process is executed by NuGet, as MSBuild does not have a packaging system within the code.

-### Diagnosability / Loggers
+## Diagnosability / Loggers
 Diagnosability within MSBuild went through some changes.
 Before we had a debugger, where you could step through the XML during the build and debug.
 This was discardted in favour of a log focused approach, where MSBuild has a more robust logging system that contains more data to identify what is happening during a build.

 Beyond loggers, we have some ETW (Event Tracing for Windows) events which can also be identified through loggers.

-#### General Loggers
+### General Loggers
 Logging within MSBuild consists of various integrated and pluggable loggers.
 Integrated loggers generally processes code structure events, such as communication between nodes during build, or data for BuildCheck analyzers to run properly.Built-in loggers include the Binary Logger, Console / Terminal logger, and a Text Log.
 Pluggable loggers are third party loggers that can receive events through the MSBuild API, or the .NET event handlers.

 Pluggable loggers are added through DLLs, and MSBuild engine identifies them at the beginning of the build.
 Because of this, build logic is not able to manipulate loggers.

-#### Binary logger
+### Binary logger
 Implemetation is based around the communication and serialization protocal that MSBuild uses.
 This is not officially supported by us, but it is one of the most used tools for debugging.
 It is considered a pluggable logger.

-### Resolvers
+## Resolvers
 There are a few elements within the MSBuild SML that indicate that a call to the .NET SDK is necessary.
 Some exaples include:
  - `<Project Sdk="Microsoft.NET.Sdk">`, where you can also define the SDK version
  - `<Import Project="Sdk.props" Sdk="Microsoft.NET.Sdk" />`, for explicit imports.